networkx/networkx/doc/release/migration_guide_from_2.x_to_3.0.rst

 The focus of 3.0 release is on addressing years of technical debt, modernizing our codebase, improving performance, and making it easier to contribute.
-We plan to release 2.7 near the end of summer and 3.0 near the end of the year.
+We plan to release 3.0 in the summer.

 Default dependencies
 --------------------